KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when the System.Net.Mail.SmtpClient is not able to complete a System.Net.Mail.SmtpClient.Send or System.Net.Mail.SmtpClient.SendAsync operation to a particular recipient.

-    throw [System.Net.Mail.SmtpFailedRecipientException]::New("the System.Net.Mail.SmtpClient is not able to complete a System.Net.Mail.SmtpClient.Send or System.Net.Mail.SmtpClient.SendAsync operation to a particular recipient.")
+    throw [System.Net.Mail.SmtpFailedRecipientException]::New('the System.Net.Mail.SmtpClient is not able to complete a System.Net.Mail.SmtpClient.Send or System.Net.Mail.SmtpClient.SendAsync operation to a particular recipient.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Net.Mail.SmtpFailedRecipientException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Net.Mail.SmtpFailedRecipientException.aspx)